company car rules for directors - is it worth having a company car?

 Electric V Petrol V Diesel cars and tax benefits

-However, there are no employee tax benefit in kind charges for having an electric car provided to you by your own limited company.
-There are no employer’s national insurance contributions charges for the provision of an electric company car for an employee.
-To boot (pardon the pun) the limited company would benefit from a first-year allowance capital allowances claim.
+However, there is no employee tax benefit in kind charges for having an electric car provided to you by your own limited company.
+There are no employer’s national insurance contributions charges for providing an electric company car for an employee.
+To boot (pardon the pun), the limited company would benefit from a first-year allowance capital allowances claim.

 Purchasing a van through a limited company

-Where there is an “insignificant” level of private use HMRC acknowledge that there is no benefit arising and these amounts do not apply.
+Where there is an “insignificant” level of private use, HMRC acknowledges that there is no benefit arising, and these amounts do not apply.

-Insignificant private use would be classed as, for example, calling at the dentist on the way home from an assignment.
+Insignificant private use would be classed as, for example, visiting the dentist on the way home from an assignment.
 Using a van to do the weekly shopping would not qualify as insignificant private use.
-If there is an insignificant level of private use clearly there are substantial tax benefits in utilising a company van compared to a vehicle with high CO2 emissions.
+If there is an insignificant level of private use, there are substantial tax benefits in utilising a company van compared to a vehicle with high CO2 emissions.

 Just because a vehicle “looks” like a “light commercial vehicle/van” does not mean HMRC treat it as such for tax purposes.
-You can see here a list of vehicles that HMRC have confirmed will fall under van/LCV tax treatment rather than a car.
-This list is not exhaustive and if you are for example looking at a double row of seat “pickup” then there are additional criteria to consider and review to determine how HMRC will view it… (including the fact it cannot weigh more than 3.5tonnes, must be able to carry a payload of at least 1 tonne etc etc)
+Here, a list of vehicles that HMRC has confirmed will fall under van/LCV tax treatment rather than a car.
+This list is not exhaustive, and if you are for example looking at a double row of seat “pickup” then there are additional criteria to consider and review to determine how HMRC will view it… (including the fact it cannot weigh more than 3.5tonnes, must be able to carry a payload of at least 1 tonne etc.)